Interested in becoming a German teacher in Ontario?

 Are you already certified in Ontario?

-You can take the Additional Qualification course, German - Part 1, in the spring-summer of 2020 to becoming an OCT-certified German teacher!
-This is a brand new and exciting course.
+You can take the Additional Qualification course, German - Part 1, in the Spring-Summer to becoming an OCT-certified German teacher.
+This is a brand new and exciting course!
 Full details here.

 Are you in high school, university, or looking to begin a teaching career?

-To qualify as a high school German teacher, you will need:
+To qualify as a high school German teacher, you will need a four-year degree from a recognized university, which includes:

 Following completion of your undergraduate degree, or during your final year of your undergraduate studies, you apply for entry into the Faculty of Education, for the two-year Bachelor of Education (B.Ed.) or equivalent program.
 As of 2020, 12 universities in Ontario have Faculties of Education, plus other American, Australian, and private universities who offer programs leading towards teacher certification.